billpliske/mock-reservation-system/README.md

 # mock-reservation-system

-I was asked to create a mock reservation system.
+I was asked to create a reservation system demo for a job interview.
 Two apps: the first is to provide an API for the reservation system — the second, a react-native app that uses the API.

 **Live Play Store app**: https://play.google.com/store/apps/details?id=com.pliske_reservation